greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 **pip and virtualenv** Pip is the Python package installer, it should have been installed with Python.
 Virtualenv is the Python virtual environment tool.
 It creates a controlled environment on a per project basis that keeps your project dependencies separate from each other.
 >$ sudo apt-get install python-pip python-virtualenv

 **Git** is a revision control system. **Github** is a web site that works with git.
-We will use git to push our project to a github repository.
+I will use git to push the project to a github repository.
 Netlify will then use that repository to support their deployment.
 It's really quite slick.
-Install Git if you don't have it.
+To install Git if you don't have it.
 >$ sudo apt install git

-The first thing you should do when you install Git is to set your user name and email address.
-This is important because every Git commit uses this information, and it’s immutably baked into the commits you start creating:
+The first thing that needs to be done after installing Git is to set your user name and email address.
+This is important because every Git commit uses this information, and it’s immutably baked into the commits are created:

 >$ git config --global user.name "John Doe"

 >$ git config --global user.email johndoe@example.com

-You need to do this only once if you pass the --global option, because then Git will always use that information for anything you do on that system.
-If you want to override this with a different name or email address for specific projects, you can run the command without the --global option when you’re in that project.
+This needs to be done only once if the --global option is passed, because then Git will always use that information for anything that's done on that system.
+To override this with a different name or email address for specific projects, run the command without the --global option when you’re in that project.

 **Markdown** is a simple text formatting language.
-You will use it to create content for your web site.
-If you have Ubuntu, you will find the re-text markdown editor in the software center.
+It will be used to create content for the web site.
+In Ubuntu, you will find the re-text markdown editor in the software center.
 You could just use your GUI text editor (Mousepad or Gedit), but, re-text provides a nice preview feature and syntax highlighting.

-**Code editor** You will need this specialized editor to create and modify your page design files like HTML templates, and CSS style sheets.
-Although you can use a simple text editor, a code editor provides extra functionality that makes producing code easier.
+**Code editor** This specialized editor is needed to create and modify page design files like HTML templates, and CSS style sheets.
+Although a simple text editor can be used, a code editor provides extra functionality that makes producing code easier.
 Here are three good ones:
 [Gedit](https://wiki.gnome.org/Apps/Gedit#Download), [Sublime Text 3](https://www.sublimetext.com/3), and [Atom](https://atom.io/).
 Click on the links for download and install instructions.

-You will notice that you have not yet installed the Pelican site generator tool.
+You will notice that the Pelican site generator tool has not yet been installed.
 That will happen shortly.

 ---
 ## Getting started.
-In your Documents or Projects directory, create a folder for the project.
+In the Documents or Projects directory, create a folder for the project.
 Then change into it.
 >~/Documents$ mkdir eval-pelican

 >$ cd eval-pelican

-Create a virtual environment for your project.
+Create a virtual environment for the project.
 >$ virtualenv project

 Or you can specify the Python interpreter of your choice (like python3.5.2).